gopi-suvanam/scribbler/README.md

 - A .jsnb file can also be directly loaded into the app by suffixing the url of the file after "#" something like: https://app.scribbler.live/#link_to_file.jsnb.
 The url of the file should be accessible by the browser through GET method.
 - There are two special functions included in the app: show(...) for showing some string in the output box. curr_cell() for getting the element corresponding to the output cell.
 - For adding more functionality import an external library through import(...) or by adding <script> element.
-- D3JS (for data manipulation and charting), Plotly (for plots) and sister project [DI-Libs](https://github.com/gopi-suvanam/di-libs) are preloaded and can be used in the notebooks without seperately loading.
+- [D3](https://github.com/d3/d3) and [Plotly](https://github.com/plotly/plotly.js) (for data manipulation and charting), and sister project [DI-Libs](https://github.com/gopi-suvanam/di-libs) are preloaded and can be used in the notebooks without seperately loading.
 They can also be reloaded using reload_script.
 - Keyboard Shortcuts: Several keyboard shortcuts for running/dowloading/adding cells/deleting cells etc. See [DOCS](DOCS.md#keyboard-shortcuts) for details
 - Importing and exporting: Download/Upload, dowload as html/javascript, push to/pull from Github.
 See [DOCS](DOCS.md#exporting-importing) for details